-The Hopi Tribe declared a state of emergency March 23.
-For the health and safety of the whole tribe, Hopis are being advised to stay in their homes on their remote reservation in northeastern Arizona.
+The Hopi Tribe declared a state of emergency March 23, 2020.
+For the health and safety of the whole tribe, Hopis were required to stay in their homes on their remote reservation in northeastern Arizona.

 “Hopi Faith”.
 This basket of medicinal items is a well wishing for everyone by Hopi artist Fil Kewanyama who says: This symbolizes a positive message that you will have faith in a good outcome.
 The Earth will heal itself and we will be OK.